fiolj/sparta/doc/web/create_particles.rst

 that grid cell.
 Thus an identical set of particles are created, no matter how many processors are running the simulation

-IMPORTANT NOTE: The *global* yes option is not yet implemented.
+.. important:: The *global* yes option is not yet implemented.

 If the value is *no*, then each of the *P* processors generates a *N/P* subset of particles, using its own random number generation.
 It only